InstituteforDiseaseModeling/covasim/README.rst

   covasim --pars "{pop_size:20000, pop_infected:1, n_days:360, rand_seed:1}"

 Note: the CLI is currently not compatible with Windows.
 You will need to add this folder to your path to run from other folders.
-See the `README`_ for more information.
+See the `bin README`_ for more information.

-.. _README: ./bin
+.. _bin README: ./bin

 Data
 ----

 Scripts to automatically scrape data (including demographics and COVID epidemiology data), and the data files themselves (which are not part of the repository).
-See the `README`_ for more information.
+See the `data README`_ for more information.

-.. _README: ./data
+.. _data README: ./data

 Docker
 ------

 This folder contains the ``Dockerfile`` and other files that allow Covasim to be run as a webapp via Docker.
-See the `README`_ for more information.
+See the `Docker README`_ for more information.

-.. _README: ./docker
+.. _Docker README: ./docker

 Examples
 --------

 This folder contains demonstrations of simple Covasim usage, including an early application of Covasim to the Diamond Princess cruise ship.
-See the `README`_ for more information.
+See the `examples README`_ for more information.

-.. _README: ./examples
+.. _examples README: ./examples

 Licenses